kwonus/Quelle-Obsolete/Quelle.md

 Let’s say we want to name our previously identified SEARCH directive with a label; We’ll call it “genesis”.
 To accomplish this, we would issue this command:

-“in the beginning” // search.domain=bible // @define {genesis}
+search.domain=bible // “in the beginning” @define {genesis}

 It’s that simple, now instead of typing the entire statement, we can use the label to execute our newly saved statement.
 Here is how we would execute the macro:

 {genesis}

-Labelled statements also support compounding, as follows:
+Labelled statements also support compounding using the delimiter ( // ), as follows:

 {genesis} // {my label can contain spaces}

 As the previous command is valid syntax for a statement, it even follows that we can define this macro:

-{genesis} // {my label can contain spaces} | define sample
+{genesis} // {my label can contain spaces} @define sample

 Later I can issue this command: